 Forum des Femmes Autochtones du Cameroun, Cameroon

-In Cameroon, around 1 in 3 girls marry before the age of 18.
-Girls from the Mbororo community in Cameroon frequently experience child marriage.
+Around 1 in 3 girls marry before the age of 18, and girls from the Mbororo community are especially at risk.

 The Forum des Femmes Autochtones du Cameroun (FFAC), or Cameroon Indigenous Women Forum, counsels survivors of gender-based violence and gives them temporary shelter, access to education and health facilities.